Strategies for Health

 Set aside a few minutes each day to focus solely on your breath.
 Notice the rhythm, depth, and sensations as you inhale and exhale.

-Practice specific breathing techniques, such as diaphragmatic breathing or box breathing, to enhance your awareness and control over your breath.
+Practice specific breathing techniques, such as diaphragmatic or box breathing, to enhance your awareness and control over your breath.

 Incorporate meditation into your routine, focusing on your breath as an anchor.
 This helps you cultivate a deeper connection to your breathing.